Perth – Melbourne – Perth Tour

 Day 9: Tom Price – Karijini National Park – Auski Roadhouse

-B, L – On the drive from Tom Price to Munjinea (Auski Roadhouse), we visit the Karijini National Park: We hike the Dales Gorge, Circular Pool, Fern Pool, Fortesque Falls, and the Munjinea East Gorge.
+B, L – On the drive from Tom Price to Munjinea (Auski Roadhouse), we visit the Karijini National Par.: We hike the Dales Gorge, Circular Pool, Fern Pool, Fortescue Falls, and the Munjinea East Gorge.
 We spend the night in a roadhouse;

 Day 10: Auski Roadhouse – Port Hedland – 80 Mile Beach